mihdan/mihdan-lite-video-embed/readme.txt

 == Changelog ==

+= 1.6.2 (05.03.2021) =
+* Added support for WPShop themes
+* Wrapped player with a custom tag to prevent many bugs

 = 1.6.1 (16.02.2021) =
 * Remove OceanWP wrapper for YouTube videos.
 * Fixed bug with `[embed]` shortcode